-However, there is considerable financial risk in taking out a student loan because many students do not complete college.
+More than 10 million students took out \$95 billion worth of college loans in 2008.
+While the use of student loans is widespread, there is considerable financial risk of taking out a college loan.
+Many students who obtain college loans do not complete college and therefore fail to earn a college degree.
 Using the 1990 Panel Study of Income Dynamics (PSID), Restuccia and Urrutia (2004) document that 50 percent of people who enroll do not complete college.
 Using the NCES data and surveys, we find that 37 percent and 35 percent of students enrolled in 1989-90 and 1995-96, respectively, do not possess a degree and are not enrolled in college five years after their initial enrollment.